Blek Accessibility Report

 Similar Games With More Accessibility Features for Navigation

-If you want to play Blek, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Blek, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Blek has 1 accessibility feature for Controls which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 1 accessibility feature for Controls in Blek which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.